top of page

 Keep giving the toy back.
 You want them bringing toys to you, not hiding them.

 Step 6: Add Distractions Same progression as the food game.
 Living room first.
 Then backyard.
-Build up challenges.
+Build up the challenge and distractions.

 Step 7: Teach "Drop It" Stop moving the toy.
 Hold it dead still.
 Wait.
 Your dog will let go eventually.
 The instant they do, give it back and restart the game.

-Add the word "Out" once they drop it fast.
+Add the word "Out" or "Drop" once they can drop it fast.
 Keep practicing until the word works alone.

 Use It Everywhere